TotallyInformation/node-red-contrib-uibuilder/docs/README.md

 * [v1 Changelog](archived/CHANGELOG-v1.md)

 > [!TIP]
 > These are the docs for uibuilder v6.
-If you need the v5 or earlier docs, the easiest way is to set up a test instance of Node-RED and manually install the appropriate uibuilder version: `npm install node-red-contrib-uibuilder@5` then use the tech docs links from a uibuilder node.
+If you need the v5 or earlier docs, the easiest way is to set up a test instance of Node-RED and manually install the appropriate uibuilder version: `npm install node-red-contrib-uibuilder@5` then use the documentation links from a uibuilder node.